1. Overview of the Hawk Computer

 Bits 1 to 7 are coprocessor enable bits, one per coprocessor.
 Turning one on enables the associated coprocessor, turning it off disables it, possibly powering it down.
 If a coprocessor is not present, the corresponding bit can still be turned on or off.

 Bits 8 to 10 select a particular coprocessor.
-Only the selected coprocessor may be manipulated by COGET and COSET.
+Only the selected coprocessor may be manipulated by COGET and COSET (see Section 11.4).
 A coprocessor that is present and enabled but not selected is sleeping; its registers retain their values in this state.
-Setting select to zero forces all coprocessors to sleep.
-If COGET or COSET are used to access a nonexistant coprocessor or one that is not enabled, there will be a coprocessor trap.
-This allows software virtualization of missing coprocessors, and in the absense of such virtualization, it allows testing for the presence of a
+Setting select to zero forces all enabled coprocessors to sleep.
+If COGET or COSET are used to access a nonexistant or disabled coprocessor, there will be a coprocessor trap.
+This allows software virtualization of missing coprocessors.

 1.3.4.
 Processor Control Registers